TimRobinson1/CV/README.md

 ## Experience

+**Nudj** (2017 to 2019)

+*Software Engineer*

+I joined Nudj following the completion of Makers Academy and garnered a large amount of experience working as a full-stack developer on a React web app in a small team.
+My responsibilities included making full production deployments and making sure that work continued as usual when our CTO was absent.

+My time at Nudj gave me the opportunity to continue enhancing my development skills.
+As the team was three people at its peak, I learned a large amount in a small space of time.

 **Oakfield Park** (2015 to 2017)

 *Social Media and Video Producer*

-My previous working experience has taken place in Donegal, Ireland.
+Prior to working as a developer, I was working in Donegal, Ireland.
 I've spent my time working at my family garden and parkland, Oakfield Park, and have invested my efforts into promoting it and helping to maintain Oakfield's consistent social media presence.

 Putting my film and editing skills to work, I have worked hard to shoot, edit and produce various promotional videos.
 Many of these can be found on Oakfield Park's Facebook page.